Robust Recovery of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition from Incomplete Measurements: Introduction

-\paragraph{Related work} The recovery from linear measurements of low-rank matrices without sparsity constraints has been well-studied as an extension of classical compressed sensing theory, \red{i.e. compressed sensing of vectors} \cite{candes2011tight, recht2010}.
+\paragraph{Related work} The recovery from linear measurements of low-rank matrices without sparsity constraints has been well-studied as an extension of classical compressed sensing theory, i.e., compressed sensing of sparse vectors \cite{candes2011tight, recht2010} -- a vector is called $s$-sparse if at most $s$ of its entries are nonzero -- from seemingly under-determined linear measurements.
 When the unknown matrix is assumed to have both low-rankness and sparsity, Oymak et.\ al.\ in \cite{oymak2015simultaneously} showed that a mere convex combination of regularizers for different sparsity structures does not allow, in general, outperform the recovery guarantees of the ``best'' one of them alone.
 Consequently, in order to improve recovery further, one has to go beyond linear combinations of already known convex regularizers.
 In \cite{bahmani2016near} the authors overcome the aforementioned limitations of purely convex approaches by assuming a nested structure of the measurement operator $\A$ and applying basic solvers for low-rank resp. row-sparse recovery in two consecutive steps which is an elegant approach but clearly restricts possible choices for $\A$.
-Lee et. al.\ \cite{lee2013near} propose {and} analyze the so-called {\it Sparse Power Factorization} (SPF), a modified version of Power Factorization (see \cite{jain2013low}) for recovery of low-rank matrices by representing them as product of two \red{orthogonal} matrices $X = UV^T$ and then applying alternating minimization over the (de)composing matrix $U,V$.
+Lee et.\ al.\ \cite{lee2013near} propose {and} analyze the so-called {\it Sparse Power Factorization} (SPF), a modified version of Power Factorization (see \cite{jain2013low}) for recovery of low-rank matrices by representing them as product of two \red{orthogonal} matrices $X = UV^T$ and then applying alternating minimization over the (de)composing matrix $U,V$.
 SPF introduces Hard Thresholding Pursuit to each of the alternating steps to enforce additional sparsity of the columns of $U$ and/or $V$.
-Lee et. al.\ were able to show that using suitable initializations and assuming the noise level to be small enough, SPF approximates low-rank and row- and/or column-sparse matrices $X$ from a nearly optimal number of measurements: If $X$ is rank-$R$, has $s_1$-sparse columns and $s_2$-sparse rows $m \gtrsim R(s_1 + s_2) \log (\max \{en_1/s_1, en_2/s_2\})$ measurements suffice for robust recovery, which is up to the log-factor at the information theoretical bound. \red{Despite the theoretical optimality, the setting of SPF is actually quite restrictive as all columns (resp.\ rows) need to share a common support, and this seems to be an empirically necessary requirement, see Section \ref{Numerics3}, and the matrices $U,V$ need to be simultaneously orthogonal}.
+Lee et. al.\ were able to show that using suitable initializations and assuming the noise level to be small enough, SPF approximates low-rank and row- and/or column-sparse matrices $X$ from a nearly optimal number of measurements: if $X \in \mathbb{C}^{n_1\times n_2}$ is rank-$R$, has $s_1$-sparse columns and $s_2$-sparse rows, $m \gtrsim R(s_1 + s_2) \log (\max \{en_1/s_1, en_2/s_2\})$ measurements suffice for robust recovery ($e$ is here the base of the natural logarithm), which is up to the log-factor at the information theoretical bound. \red{Despite the theoretical optimality, the setting of SPF is actually quite restrictive as all columns (resp.\ rows) need to share a common support, and this seems to be an empirically necessary requirement, see Section \ref{Numerics3}, and the matrices $U,V$ need to be simultaneously orthogonal}.
 On the one hand, empirically, it has also been shown in \cite{lee2013near} that SPF outperforms methods based on convex relaxation.
 On the other side, SPF is heavily based on the assumption that the operator $\mathcal A$ possesses a suitable restricted isometry property and cannot be applied to arbitrary inverse problems of type \eqref{eq:measModel}, as it may even fail to converge otherwise.
 The reason is that SPF is based on hard-thresholding \cite{BLUMENSATH2009265}, which is not a Lipschitz continuous (non-expansive) map.